 Step 3: Find the right decision-makers

-Once you’ve identified the right companies, it’s vital to reach the right decision-makers within those companies.
+Once you’ve identified the right companies, reaching the right decision-makers within them is vital.

 You can research company websites and LinkedIn profiles to find senior members and other potential decision-makers.
 You can also use lead-generation Chrome extensions to aid your research, allowing you to find the right contacts as you browse company websites and profiles.